TAIsRich/chuwa0116/ShortQuestions/docker_interview.md

 ## 23. Can you tell the what are the purposes of up, run, and start commands of docker compose?
+- Using the up command for keeping a docker-compose up (ideally at all times), we can start or restart all the networks, services, and drivers associated with the app that are specified in the docker-compose.yml file.
+Now if we are running the docker-compose up in the “attached” mode then all the logs from the containers would be accessible to us.
+In case the docker-compose is run in the “detached” mode, then once the containers are started, it just exits and shows no logs.

+- Using the run command, the docker-compose can run one-off or ad-hoc tasks based on the business requirements.
+Here, the service name has to be provided and the docker starts only that specific service and also the other services to which the target service is dependent (if any).
+    - This command is helpful for testing the containers and also performing tasks such as adding or removing data to the container volumes etc.

+- Using the start command, only those containers can be restarted which were already created and then stopped.
+This is not useful for creating new containers on its own.

 ## 24. What are the basic requirements for the docker to run on any system?
 Docker can run on both Windows and Linux platforms.